lsof Command in Linux with Examples

 Print Terminal Files

-List all open files connected to the terminal by targeting the dev directory with lsof:
+List all open files connected to terminal devices by targeting the /dev directory with lsof using the following pattern:

 Show All Files Accessed by a User

-Use lsof with a -u flag to display files opened by a specific user:
+Use lsof with the -u flag to display files opened by a specific user:

 sudo lsof -u [username]